Mule: Characteristics

 In general terms, in both mules and hinnies, the foreparts and head of the animal are similar to those of the sire (father), while the hindparts and tail tend to resemble those of the dam (mother).
 Mules are generally larger than hinnies, with longer ears and a heavier head like donkeys, while their tails are usually covered with long hair like that of horses.
 Mules have thin limbs, small narrow hooves, and short manes like donkeys, while their height, shape of neck and body, and uniformity of their coat and teeth are more similar to what is seen in horses.

-Mules vary widely in size, from small miniature mules under 125 cm to large and powerful draught mules standing up to 180 cm at the withers.
+Depending upon the characteristics of the dam, mules can vary widely in size, from small miniature mules under 125 cm to large and powerful draught mules standing up to 180 cm at the withers.
 The median weight range is between about 370 and 460 kg.

 Mules' coats may be of any color seen in the horse or donkey.
 Mules usually display the light points commonly seen in donkeys: pale or mealy areas on the belly and the insides of the thighs, on the muzzle, and around the eyes.
 They often have primitive markings such as dorsal stripes, shoulder stripes, or zebra stripes on the legs.

 Mules exhibit hybrid vigor.
 Charles Darwin wrote: "The mule always appears to me a most surprising animal.
 That a hybrid should possess more reason, memory, obstinacy, social affection, powers of muscular endurance, and length of life, than either of its parents, seems to indicate that art has here outdone nature."

 Mules inherit from donkeys the traits of intelligence, sure-footedness, toughness, endurance, disposition, and natural cautiousness; from horses, they inherit speed, conformation, and agility.
 They grow faster and live longer, giving them a larger interval of productivity compared to horses or donkeys.
 They rarely become ill, unlike horses, who often need to be checked for worms, and like their donkey fathers, mules can see their hind legs and have hooves better suited to dry climates.
 Additionally, the skin of mules is tougher than that of horses or donkeys, and they tend to live longer on fewer resources than do horses.
 Mules are reputed to exhibit a higher cognitive intelligence than both of their parent species, but robust scientific evidence to back up these claims is lacking.
 Preliminary data exists from at least two evidence-based studies, but it relies on a limited set of specialized cognitive tests and a small number of subjects.

 Similar to other equine animals, mules can sleep while standing (mostly to protect themselves against danger).
 To prevent predation, a group of mules may select members of the pack to "stand watch" while sleeping upright as the others sleep on the ground.